daverted/udf/README.md

 * `admin_function`
   * hides the function from the dropdown menu if not an admin
   * this is not a security feature, it's only a way to avoid clutter in the UI
+* `silent`
+  * Should be used to mark whether the UDF needs to trigger alerts or not. 'false' by default.
+When set to 'true' the UDF can run without enabling any alert

 *Tip: You may use the same `class_file` with a different `function_name` and `default_params` to produce multiple UDFs from the same class.*